mikeash/MACollectionUtilities/README.markdown

                                              withObject: EACH(secondArguments)];

 The `EACH` macro works by creating and tracking an `NSEnumerator` internally.
 It lazily creates the enumerator on the first use, and then uses `nextObject` at each call.
 Thus if your arrays are not the same length, it will begin to return `nil`, watch out.

+Because they are unordered, parallel enumeration doesn't make sense for `NSSet` and `EACH` is not supported for them.